Overview

 quicktags: false

-The plugin has an option that allows you to read the configuration from a specific file (.yaml
+The plugin has an option that allows you to read the configuration from a specific file (.yml

 ), not only from manual input.

-To do that, in the plugin settings page, enter the absolute path to the configuration file (.yaml
+To do that, in the plugin settings page, enter the absolute path to the configuration file (.yml

 ).
 You can put the configuration file in any folder of your website.
-But for convenience, the plugin supports the following path variables:
+For convenience, the plugin supports the following path variables that you can used in the file paths:

 Name | Description |